-Most of the time neck pain isn’t a serious condition and can be relieved within a few days.
-In some cases neck pain can indicate serious injury or illness and require specialised care such as that of a chiropractor.
+Most of the time getting neck pain isn’t a serious condition and can be relieved within a few days.
+In some cases, though it can indicate serious injury or illness and requires specialised care such as that of a chiropractor.
 If you have neck pain that continues for more than a week, is severe or is accompanied by other symptoms, seek specialised attention immediately.

 Early consultation can reduce late effects that often occur with neck injuries.
 When you are not quickly improved, or you wonder if something is wrong with your neck, a chiropractor can refer the necessary X-ray, CT, MRI, or even refer to specialists if this proves necessary.
 However, research has shown that patients with neck pain have benefited from treatment by a chiropractor.
 There is also good evidence that chiropractic is more effective than other conservative therapies.

-The conservative treatment applied at Chiro & Sports Med aims to restore normal function of the locomotor and nervous system to decrease pain, promote overall health and increase quality of life.
+The conservative treatment applied at Chiro & Sports Med aims to restore the normal function of the locomotor and nervous system to decrease pain, promote overall health and increase the quality of life.
 Treatment will be specifically tailored to each individual.
-At Chiro & Sports Med our chiropractors mainly uses the hands in the processing and apply a variety of methods and techniques to restore normal function in the joints, muscles, connective tissue and nervous system.
+At Chiro & Sports Med our chiropractors mainly use their hands in the processing and apply a variety of methods and techniques to restore normal function in the joints, muscles, connective tissue, and nervous system.
 These include:

 How to relieve neck pain yourself?

 - Contact a chiropractor for advice.
-Gentle Chiropractic treatment can help restore normal joint motion, which will stabilise the spine and result in neck pain relief.
+Gentle Chiropractic treatment can help restore normal joint motion, which will stabilise the spine and result in pain relief of the neck.

 - You can apply a cold pack for 15 to 30 minutes at one time, a couple of times a day for the first 2 or 3 days following the injury.
 This will assist in reducing inflammation and discomfort.